GameStop Corp. - Is It The Next Blockbuster?

 Investors fear that GameStop Corp.
 (NYSE:GME) will become the next Blockbuster and so the pessimism results in very depressed valuation.
-The company currently trades at multiples of 7 price to forward earnings and 6 price to free cash-flow.
+The company currently trades at multiples of 7 price to forward earnings and 6 price to free cash flow.
 That is very cheap and therefore grabbed my attention to research the company.
 Truthfully, the whole brick and mortar industry is undergoing structural change of digitization.
 In addition, investor fears are amplified by the technological advancement of the cloud business.
 And so, there are many similarities that resemble the Blockbuster story but there are also crucial distinctions.
 Before making an investment decision one needs to evaluate these similarities and differences hence I provide my analysis.

 Industry challenges

-GameStop Corp is doing business in one of the most challenging industries these days.
+GameStop Corp. is doing business in one of the most challenging industries these days.
 The industry is facing a disruption from change in consumer behavior towards digital purchases.
 In addition, the industry is challenged by technological advance where physical products are disappearing from the market in the favor of the cloud.
 These are the exact challenges that Blockbuster was facing a couple of years ago and so the investors' pain from that investment is still fresh.
-Similarly, GameStop Corp is challenged by Amazon (NASDAQ:AMZN) the same way as Blockbuster was challenged years ago.
-Amazon provided alternative to selling physical DVD's already in 2004 and so Blockbuster renting business was challenged by DVD's being cheaper and comfortable to buy online compared to renting.
+Similarly, GameStop Corp. is challenged by Amazon (NASDAQ:AMZN) the same way as Blockbuster was challenged years ago.
+Amazon provided an alternative to selling physical DVDs already in 2004 and so Blockbuster renting business was challenged by DVDs being cheaper and comfortable to buy online compared to renting.
 However, this was hardly the reason why the company went out of business.
-Had that been the case, the companies such as Barnes & Nobles (NYSE:BKS) specializing on selling books would already ceased to exist.
-And even nowadays, Barnes & Nobles is cash-flow positive and owns more than 600 physical stores.
+Had that been the case, the companies such as Barnes & Noble (NYSE:BKS), specializing on selling books, would already have ceased to exist.
+And even nowadays, Barnes & Noble is cash-flow positive and owns more than 600 physical stores.
 The company was able to adapt to changing behavior and technological advancement and stayed profitable even in this environment.

 Source: Barnes & Noble Inc 10K 2016

-Therefore judging from the survival in the book retailers, the specialized retailer focused on gaming may be able to survive as well.
-In addition, I would tend to think the overall market for books is rather a declining business compared to booming gaming industry.
+Therefore, judging from the survival in the book retailers, the specialized retailer focused on gaming may be able to survive as well.
+In addition, I would tend to think the overall market for books is rather a declining business compared to the booming gaming industry.
 Hence, the probability of surviving the Amazon challenge could be quite high.

 The direct competitor